top of page

 Regulus 1 mail container (Smithsonian)

-The Regulus I was fired from the USS Barbero shortly before noon on Monday, June 8.
-It arrived at the Naval Auxiliary Air Station in Mayport, Florida, near Jacksonville, 22 minutes later.
-Despite Postmaster General Summerfield's enthusiasm for the implementation of missile-delivered mail and the success of the experiment, this would be the only time a missile was used to carry mail in the United States.
-The ultimate downfall was its impracticality; delivering mail using airplanes and conventional methods of transportation were cheaper and probably more reliable in the long run.
-Nevertheless, this "peacetime employment of a guided missile" was a unique experiment in communication transportation and a subtle flex of the U.S.'s missile accuracy during the Cold War.
-It was truly a once-in-a-lifetime event.
+Despite Postmaster General Summerfield’s enthusiasm for the implementation of missile-delivered mail and the success of the experiment, this would be the only time a missile was used to carry mail in the United States.
+The ultimate downfall was its impracticality; delivering mail using airplanes and conventional methods of transportation were cheaper and more reliable in the long run.
+Nevertheless, this “peacetime employment of a guided missile” was a unique experiment in communication transportation and a subtle flex of American missile accuracy.

 Author's note: Thanks for reading and be sure to like and share this post!